It's Okay To be The Dumbest Person In The Room

 I also learned more about vertical farming and high-value crops presented by agriculture startup owners, including Nico Bolzico (I also saw Patato, Nico's pet turtle.)

-Man Talking About Vertical Farming
+Man talking about Vertical Farming

 Nico Bolzico